oblerion/love2d.js/README.md

 - [Features](#features)

 ## features
-- print text, rectange, cercle , line
+- print text, rectangle, cercle , line
 - load image, song ,video and use it
 - keyboard and mouse (touch basic) input
 - setting window and icon